 2. Age & Forced Loving + Treats

-Have you ever known any adult humans whose temperaments changed from grumpy to nice or vice versa?
-Neither have we.
-Ducks aren’t so different.
-At a certain age, their temperaments are fairly well etched into their tiny duck brains.
-(Side note: we’ve been surprised by how smart ducks are despite their brain size, as have research scientists.)
-Here’s a video of The Tyrant taming Svetlana when she was a duckling: Ideally, you can either hatch your ducks yourself or get them delivered from a breeder within 1-2 days of their hatching.
-The sooner (and more frequently) they can be around people, the better chance you’re going to get them to like you.
-When you hold and pet them, give them treats – dried mealworms, small pieces of tomato, lettuce, kale, etc. They might scream in disgust and terror at first when you begin handling them or when they’re away from their feathered flock mates, but with repeated holding + treats they’ll warm to your affections, or at a minimum, tolerate you.
+Ideally, you can either hatch your ducks yourself or get them delivered from a breeder within 1-2 days of their hatching.
+The sooner (and more frequently) they are around people, the better chance you’re going to get them to like you.
+When you hold and pet them, give them treats – dried mealworms, small pieces of tomato, lettuce, kale, etc. They might scream in disgust and terror at first when you begin handling them or take them away from their feathered flock mates, but with repeated holding + treats they’ll warm to your affections — or at a minimum, tolerate you.

 3. Continued Weekly Affection

-As your ducklings rapidly grow into adult ducks (ours doubled in weight every week), you’ll eventually put them outside where they’ll be much more autonomous animals.
-If you want to continue to have pet ducks, this can be a risky period for you since your ducks can very quickly revert to more wild, independent animals.
+As your ducklings rapidly grow into adult ducks (ours doubled in weight every week), you’ll eventually put them outside where they’ll become much more autonomous.
+If you want to continue to have “pet” ducks, this can be a risky period for you since your ducks can very quickly revert to more wild, independent animals.

 Thankfully for us, The Tyrant is very dedicated to holding, petting, and treat-feeding our ducks on a regular basis, a minimum of at least once every few days for each flock member.
 Do all of them enjoy it?
 Not necessarily.
 But they at least tolerate it while we coo and pet their soft, fluffy bodies because they know they’re going to get a treat if they can just endure a few minutes of affection.
 The Tyrant’s favorite duck, Svetlana, gets at least an hour of active cuddling at night when we’re winding down for the evening.
 As mentioned earlier, Svetlana also sleeps on top of The Tyrant in bed, but that’s not technically active cuddling since both creatures are unconscious during this time period.